braidstag/anode/readme.md

 Configurations for the ansible deployment of braidstag.

+We define 3 types of host, a _gun_, a _gateway_, and a _gameserver_.
+We aren't using DHCP yet, all devices are assigned ip addresses statically.

 ## Quick start

 * flash an sd card with a fresh rasbian-lite image